KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 #### ⟜ The Aeons (Gnostic)

 **Traditional Role**
-Divine emanations radiating from the Source.
+Divine emanations radiating from the One / Monad.
 Harmonic forms in the Pleroma.

 **Function**